-The Office of Institutional Diversity and Equity routinely engages the campus and broader community in conversations and initiatives around diversity, equity, and inclusion.
+The Office of Institutional Diversity, Equity, and Inclusion routinely engages the campus and broader community in conversations and initiatives around diversity, equity, and inclusion.
 We encourage grassroots efforts that encourage related thought, conversation and action.

 Some resources are listed below:

 The Office of Institutional Diversity, Equity, and Inclusion, which includes The Davis Center and the Pathways for Inclusive Excellence Programs, as well as other programs and initiatives, welcomes the opportunity to partner with the community (students, staff, faculty, academic units, committees, groups, and others) to co-sponsor events and programs and to support initiatives that benefit individuals, the Williams community, and the broader community.